atlanmod/busfactor_demo/README.md

 Bus factor for your repositories
 ===========================
-You would like to check the bus factor for your repository, take a look at https://github.com/valeriocos/BusFactor
+If you would like to check the bus factor for your repository, take a look at https://github.com/valeriocos/BusFactor